Home Compare EGP vs EXR

 EastGroup Properties vs Extra Space Storage: Which Stock Looks Stronger in 2026?

-Extra Space Storage holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
-EastGroup Properties still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Extra Space Storage carrying a narrow edge on growth.
+EastGroup Properties still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward EastGroup Properties, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Extra Space Storage, but the market is not currently confirming it.

 INDUSTRY COMPARISON